Improwised/kb.repairrabbit.github.io/content/features/invoices.md

 Fill all the details in the invoice, then click on “save” .
         (Screenshot)

-As You’ll click on “save” you’ll get a message “Are you sure to generate this invoice” ?
+As You’ll click on “save”, you’ll get a message “Are you sure to generate this invoice” ?

 Click “Yes” to generate the invoice
         (Screenshot)